CITY OF READING, OHIO

 * If the due date falls on a weekend, the due date will be the following business day.

-An extension for filing the annual Reading income tax return may be requested by any business or individual by providing a copy of the Federal extension to the Tax Office on or before the due date for filing the return.
-The extension, if granted, only extends the filing date of the return.
+A federal extension granted to an individual or business is honored by the City of Reading Income Tax Bureau.
+The extension only extends the filing date of the return.
 The extension does not extend the due date for payment of the tax.
 Payments are due on or before April 15* each year or the 15th* day of the 4th month following the end of the fiscal year.

-Qualifying wages (see below), tips, commissions and other compensation including sick pay, vacation pay, employer paid premiums for group term life insurance, supplemental unemployment benefits paid by the employer (SUB PAY), severance pay, settlements, income from wage continuation plans (includes retirement incentive plans and buyouts), contributions made by or on behalf of employees to non-qualified or qualified deferred compensation plans (e.g. 401K plans), bonuses, directors fees, jury duty income, precinct election official income (if over $1,000), fringe benefits (e.g. car allowance), disability pay if received as a benefit from employment (includes third party plans), stock options as indicated by amount on Form W-2
+Qualifying wages (see below), tips, commissions and other compensation including sick pay, vacation pay, employer paid premiums for group term life insurance, supplemental unemployment benefits paid by the employer (SUB PAY), severance pay, settlements, income from wage continuation plans (includes retirement incentive plans and buyouts), contributions made by or on behalf of employees to non-qualified or qualified deferred compensation plans (e.g. 401K plans), bonuses, directors fees, jury duty income, precinct election official income (if over $1,000), fringe benefits (e.g. car allowance), stock options as indicated by amount on Form W-2.
+If you have any questions on taxable wages, please call the tax office at (513) 733-0300.

 Net profits from profession and/or business operations, rental property, partnerships, enterprise or other business activity.